Table of Contents

 How long does a bankruptcy stay on your credit report?

-Chapter 7 vs. chapter 13 bankruptcy
+Chapter 7 vs. chapter 13 bankruptcy: what’s the difference?

 The main difference between chapter 7 and chapter 13 bankruptcy is whether or not you continue paying off your debts.
 You still make payments with chapter 13 bankruptcy, but you don’t make any payments with chapter 7 bankruptcy.
-For this reason, chapter 7 bankruptcy stays on your credit report longer.

 In both cases, the filing date determines when the bankruptcy will come off your credit report.
 Note that the filing date is not the same as the discharge date, which is the date on which you’re officially no longer liable for your debts.

 Why does chapter 7 bankruptcy stay on your credit report for longer?